 The Summer Writing Program Scholarship in memory of kari edwards is offered annually to one credit or noncredit student accepted into Naropa University’s Summer Writing Program.
 Eligible applicants must be a U.S. citizen or permanent resident, and be involved in gender activism and writing experimental works.

 The Institute of American Indian Arts Award is given annually to one current undergraduate student enrolled at the Institute of American Indian Arts, who will be attending the Summer Writing Program.
 The award covers full undergraduate tuition for the three weeks of the SWP and includes housing in Snow Lion at the shared room rate.

-The Amiri Baraka Scholarship is offered to noncredit participants in Naropa's 2017 Summer Writing Program.
-Each scholarship will cover one week of noncredit Summer Writing Program tuition and, if needed, a room in a shared apartment at Snow Lion Apartments during the program.
+The Amiri Baraka Scholarship is offered to noncredit participants in Naropa's 2018 Summer Writing Program.
+Each scholarship will cover one week of noncredit Summer Writing Program tuition and, if needed, a room in a shared apartment at Snow Lion Apartments for seven nights.
 Three or more recipients, with one week scholarships, will be awarded.
 Students do not need to complete a Financial Aid Application (FAFSA or International Aid Application) to be considered.
 Your personal essay should include your writing's connection to the work and legacy of Amiri Baraka specifically, and the Black Arts movement in general.

 Students from diverse cultural and ethnic backgrounds are strongly encouraged to apply.